liesnikov/extensible-elaborator/paper/main.md

 Strongly-typed languages allow us to catch certain classes of bugs at compile-time by checking the implementation against the type-signature.
 When the types are provided by the user it can be viewed as a form of specification, constraining the behaviour of the programs.
 This comes with the benefit of more static guarantees but with an increased toll on the user to supply more precise information about the program.
-Since type is part of the specification we can use this information to infer parts of our program, following an idea that Connor McBride aptly worded as "Write more types and fewer programs." [@ptoopTypeInferenceThought2022; @mcbrideEpigramPracticalProgramming2005 chap.
+Since type is part of the specification we can use this information to infer parts of the program, following an idea that Connor McBride aptly worded as "Write more types and fewer programs." [@ptoopTypeInferenceThought2022; @mcbrideEpigramPracticalProgramming2005 chap.
 2.1]
 Some examples here include overloaded functions in Java, implicits in Scala, and type classes in Haskell.

 In dependently-typed languages like Agda [@norellPracticalProgrammingLanguage2007; @theagdateamAgdaUserManual2022], Coq [@thecoqdevelopmentteamCoqProofAssistant2022] or Idris [@bradyIdrisGeneralpurposeDependently2013] the types can be much more precise.